Neymar tells Barcelona he wants to leave for PSG, club demands full buy-out clause

 The transfer saga took another turn when Neymar returned to Barcelona

-After weeks of speculation, it appears that Neymar is indeed on the verge of leaving Barcelona for PSG.
+After weeks of speculation, it appears that Neymar is indeed on the verge of leaving Barcelona for French club Paris St. Germain.
 Here's everything to know:

 The latest